 - I want my money’s worth.
 My youngest’s preschool does not make up bad weather days.
 Yet, monthly tuition is the same regardless.
 I completely understand why the school doesn’t go on a per diem rate, but I hated paying February’s tuition when my youngest had barely been in school at all in January.

 - Make up days ruin holidays.
 For my two older boys, the days are made up.
-Right now, there a days added onto the end of the school year and our Easter break is dwindling.
+What were supposed to be long weekends aren’t anymore and our Spring Break dwindles down, too.
 We travel with our kids on breaks(see, I do like spending time with them!) and the make up days are messing with that.

 - The school calendar gets confusing.
 My boys are on a 6 day rotating schedule that I find it hard to remember anyway but when you throw in these days off, it’s thrown out of whack.
 Thursday was supposed to be the 100th day of school.
 Do we celebrate on Valentine’s Day now?
 And do we send in the 100 Day Celebration stuff along with the Valentine’s Day stuff and have our kids be on a day-long sugar high?